 Violent Video Games Protected by US Supreme Court

 Violent video games have come under the protection of the U.S. Supreme Court after the country’s highest court handed down a 7-2 ruling last month in Brown vs. Entertainment Merchants Association.
+The decision overturns California’s 2005 bill that prohibits the sale of violent video games to minors, deeming it unconstitutional.

 Justice Antonin Scalia writes, No doubt a State possesses legitimate power to protect children from harm, but that does not include a free-floating power to restrict the ideas to which children may be exposed."